Beaver Sighting At Arrowhead Provincial Park

 I quickly summoned Bob to catch up to me, and there the two of us stood quietly at the side of the ski trail overlooking the lake.
 We were patient and figured the creature would have to return within a few short minutes to get another breath of fresh air.
 Sure enough, about five minutes later, we saw a disturbance in the water of the hole, a tentative nose break the surface, and then a big beaver promptly pulled itself up onto the ice.

 Beavers are capable of remaining underwater for up to 15 minutes, so we felt lucky that it returned to the surface so promptly since the strong winds sweeping across the lake were brutally cold.
-They were in our favour, however, putting us downwind of the beaver, so knowing that, Bob and I just maintained a statue-like posture and hoped that the beaver would not notice us.
+They were in our favour, however, putting us downwind of the beaver.
+Knowing that, Bob and I just maintained a statue-like posture and hoped that the beaver would not notice us.
 The hole in the ice was a mere 20 feet (about 6 metres) distant from our position on the bank.

 North American Beavers are the second largest rodent in the world, the largest in North America, and they are the only species with a broad, flat, scaly tail.
 An adult Beaver can weigh between 11-32 kilograms (24-71 lbs) and can achieve an overall length of up to 4 feet (1.2 m) including the tail.
 As the Beaver came in our direction, I began to get a little concerned because they can become aggressive if feeling threatened, and this one was a good size; we didn’t want to get in its way.